Sony confirms Horizon: Zero Dawn is coming to PC

 Sony is releasing one of its biggest PlayStation 4 releases on PC as well.
 Hermen Hulst, the boss of Sony Worldwide Studios, confirmed Horizon: Zero Dawn’s port in a PlayStation blog.
-The post-apocalyptic robo-dinosaur adventure is launching on PC this summer.
+The postapocalyptic robo-dinosaur adventure is launching on PC this summer.

 Horizon: Zero Dawn debuted on PlayStation 4 in 2017.
 It quickly turned into one of the biggest new properties of the current generation of consoles.
-Now, a whole new audience will get a chance to play it without having to first purchase Sony hardware.
+Now, a new audience will get a chance to play it without having to first purchase Sony hardware.

 “Yes, I can confirm that Horizon Zero Dawn is coming to PC this summer,” Hulst said.
 “There will be more information coming from Guerrilla, [and] from the new studio directors [Michiel van der Leeuw, JB van Beek, and Angie Smets] pretty soon.”